Preferred Shares of Stock Fraud Lawyers

 Common stocks give partial ownership of the company to the holder.
 Having a common share also gives you certain voting rights within the company, such as one vote per share to elect the board of directors.
 Common shareholders are last in line to receive a company’s assets.
 This means that if a company declares bankruptcy, common stockholders will receive only what assets remain after passing through the hands of creditors, those with bonds with the company, and preferred shareholders.

-Preferred stock, like common stock, grant partial ownership of a company to the shareholder.
+Preferred stock, like common stock, grants partial ownership of a company to the shareholder.
 However, preferred stockholders don’t have the same voting rights as common stockholders.
 The dividends that preferred stockholders pay don’t generally fluctuate like they do with common stocks.
 If the company lacks the ability to pay the dividend, it’s exempt.
 The biggest benefit of choosing preferred stock over common is having a greater claim on a company’s assets.
 Instead of being last in line to receive assets, preferred shareholders receive their dividends first.

 Types of Preferred Stocks